-- 2.14.12.
-It is not proposed to make any investments in 2024/25 that do not comply with the above strategy, however, should the situation change, the Executive Director of Corporate Resources and Customer Services will report to Cabinet requesting appropriate approval to amend the strategy before any such investments are made. - 2.14.13.
-If any of the Council's investments appear at risk of loss due to default (i.e. this is a credit related loss, and not one resulting from a fall in price due to movements in interest rates) the Council will make an assessment of whether a revenue provision of an appropriate amount is required. - 2.14.14.
-Performance monitoring will be reported to the Audit and Governance Committee on a quarterly basis, with mid-year reports and outturn reports also presented to Cabinet and Council.
+- 2.14.13.
+It is not proposed to make any investments in 2025/26 that do not comply with the above strategy, however, should the situation change, the Executive Director of Corporate Services and Commercial will report to Cabinet requesting appropriate approval to amend the strategy before any such investments are made. - 2.14.14.
+If any of the Council's investments appear at risk of loss due to default (i.e. this is a credit related loss, and not one resulting from a fall in price due to movements in interest rates) the Council will make an assessment of whether a revenue provision of an appropriate amount is required. - 2.14.15.
+Performance monitoring will be reported to the Audit and Governance Committee on a quarterly basis, with mid-year reports and outturn reports also presented to Cabinet and Council. - 2.15.

-- 2.15.
 Non-Treasury Investments: Service Investments (Loans) - 2.15.1.
 The Council will invest its money to support local public services and stimulate local economic growth by providing loans to its subsidiaries.
 These types of investments are classified as non-treasury investments. - 2.15.2.
 Cabinet as the shareholder has agreed the provision of a peak debt facility to Sandway Homes Limited that is due to reach £8.3m.
-The amount of debt facility released to the housing company as of 31 December 2023 is £6.743m and this will be fully repaid by December 2025.
-As this sum is drawn down as per the agreed loan agreement, the Council will if required provide for this sum via the Public Works Loan Board.
-These sums are included in the prudential indicators for 2024/25 included on this agenda. - 2.15.3.
+The amount of debt facility released to the housing company as of 31 December 2024 is £5.718m and this will be fully repaid by March 2026.
+As this sum is drawn down as per the agreed loan agreement, the Council will if required provide for this sum via the Public Works Loan Board. - 2.15.3.
 A similar arrangement exists for the wholly owned hospitality company, Sefton Hospitality Operations Limited for whom a lower debt facility of £1.4m has been provided.
-The debt facility will be fully repaid by the end of 2026/27. - 2.15.4.
-The limits for Service Investments for 2024/25 will therefore be set as per the debt facilities described above:
+The amount of debt facility released to the housing company as of 31 December 2024 is £0.561m and this will be fully repaid by March 2031.

+2.15.4.
+The limits for Service Investments for 2025/26 will therefore be set as per the debt facilities described above: